Algonquin Apartments

 The Algonquin Apartments were a historic site in Miami, Florida.
+Built in 1924, they were designed in the Mediterranean Revival style.
+In 1927, the building received a new facade which incorporated two stores on the first floor.
 They were located at 1819-1825 Biscayne Boulevard.

-On January 4, 1989, they were added to the United States National Register of Historic Places, and later they were demolished.
-They were delisted in 2018.
+On January 4, 1989, they were added to the United States National Register of Historic Places.
+They were later demolished on March 12, 1993, eventually being delisted in 2018.